vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/index.md

 <dl>
     <dt>A</dt>
-    <dd>All interface you need to know is Server and Socket.
+    <dd>All interface you need to know is Server and ServerSocket.
 Indeed.</dd>
     <dt>B</dt>
     <dd>Shared nothing architecture is adopted to help scale application horizontally with ease.</dd>
     <dt>C</dt>